 Uncle Billy acknowledged that Jewbag sounded pretty bad.
 It had a certain something.
 But since Jewbag didn’t apply to all whites equally—if it applied to any whites at all—he said Jewbag was an invalid entry.

-The game stopped while Stuckey took his turn at the Folgers can.
-There was no reason he couldn’t play the game while he took a piss, but I think Uncle Billy was caught off guard by Stuckey’s handling of the can.
+The game stopped while Binko took his turn at the Folgers can.
+There was no reason he couldn’t play the game while he took a piss, but I think Uncle Billy was caught off guard by Binko’s handling of the can.
 I think we were all caught off guard.